I tried Kris Carr’s Buddha Bowl for the first time, oh my gawd it was a definite hit. We loved it!! Very tasty AND easy to make.

 Raw Vegan Option: Use sprouted quinoa, buckwheat or wild rice instead of the cooked grain and toss the sprouted grain with the raw vegetable mixture.
 Use sprouted chickpeas instead of cooked/canned.

-A word about Bragg’s Liquid Soy Seasoning – as you may know I really don’t eat any soy products, Bragg’s is the only Soy product I use.
-And I love it!!
-I use it together with Toasted Sesame Oil to add an asian flavour to salads and dishes like Buddha Bowl above.
+A word about Bragg’s Liquid Soy Seasoning – as you may know I really don’t eat any soy products, Bragg’s is pretty much the only Soy product I use.
+And I love it I use it together with Pure Sesame Oil (you only need a few drops) to add an asian flavour to salads and dishes like Buddha Bowl above.
 It’s exponentially lower in sodium than any other soy sauce type product on the market, as well it’s GMO free, Gluten free, has no preservatives, and no alcohol.
-So for that asian flavour it’s a must have!!
+So for that asian flavour it’s a must have!
 Yum!!